customerio/customerio-ios/README.md

 | MessagingPushAPN | No | [Push](https://customer.io/docs/sdk/ios/push/) and [rich push](https://customer.io/docs/sdk/ios/rich-push/) notifications using Apple's Push Notification service (APNs). |
 | MessagingPushFCM | No | [Push](https://customer.io/docs/sdk/ios/push/) and [rich push](https://customer.io/docs/sdk/ios/rich-push/) notifications using Firebase Cloud Messaging (FCM). |

+## VisionOS Support

+This SDK supports VisionOS.
+We have a handy sample app that demonstrates how to use the Customer.io iOS/Swift SDK.
+You can find the sample app in the `Apps/VisionOS` directory.

+We've only tested our SDK with VisionOS using Swift Package Manager.
+If you use CococaPods, everything _might_ work, but we can't guarantee it.

+Also, for now, we *only* support Apple's Push Notification Service (APNS) for VisionOS.
+You won't be able to send push notifications to Vision Pro devices using Firebase Cloud Messaging (FCM).

 # Getting started

 See our complete SDK documentation at [https://customer.io/docs/sdk/ios/](https://customer.io/docs/sdk/ios/)